BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 Miscellaneous tips and techniques for package shipping are given here.

-### Preparing an Overrice library for your Shipping software members
+### Preparing an Override library for your Shipping software members

 By default, Endevor builds package shipping JCL from members of the CSIQOPTN and CSIQSENU libraries.
 You do not need to place your modified objects into these libraries.
 Instead, you can create one or more "Override" libraries, and place your modified members into them.
-Ideally, these libraries are Endevor output libraries. **C1BMXJOB.skl** is the member that names your Override libraries.
+Ideally, these libraries are managed in your admin area of Endevor.
+Within **C1BMXJOB.skl**, name your Override libraries.
 See the topic on the Override library in [Package Shipping Demystified](https://community.broadcom.com/blogs/joseph-walther/2023/11/27/package-shipping-and-post-ship-scripts-de-mystifie
 ).
-The **C1BMXJOB.skl** member in this folder gives an example, naming three "override" libraries.
+An example **C1BMXJOB.skl** member in found in this folder, and gives an example, naming three "override" libraries.
 Any one of which may contain your modified objects.

     DBOX.OVER1.ENDEVOR.ISPS
     DBOX.OVER2.ENDEVOR.ISPS
     DBOX.PROD.ISPS

-It is not necessary to separate CSIQOPTN members from CSIQSENU members.
-You can choose to place override members into one library, regardless of their original locations.
+Within an Override library, it is not necessary to separate CSIQOPTN members from CSIQSENU members.
+You may elect to place override members into one library, regardless of their original locations.
 However, it is strongly recommended, that you comment them generously with their names in the comments.

 ### Using your Transmission tool for the Confirmation job